 Because dental implant surgery is such an intensive and complicated operation, many patients opt to utilize removable dentures due to their relative affordability and ease.
-However, computer-guided dental implant surgery, a modern surgical guide, has the potential to be a game changer for many people in the long run.
+However, computer-guided dental implant surgery, a modern surgical guide (in Las Vegas), has the potential to be a game changer for many people in the long run.
 This is because it makes it possible for the general public to create prosthetic teeth that mimic the jaw-anchored bite of natural teeth.

 Let’s go through what this new technology includes and the disadvantages and advantages of computer-guided dental implant surgery.